GMP Standard Operating Procedures (SOP)

 In-House Trial

 This SOP defines the procedures for conducting in-house stand-alone trials on systems, processes, and equipment.
 The purpose of a trial may be to fine-tune our process methods, evaluate new equipment, products, components, and systems, and evaluate changes to existing equipment (including new machine settings).
-There can be an overlap between a trial and validation in that Trial documentation may form part of a latter process validation (i.e. concurrent and prospective validation) and qualifications (OQ, PQ).
+There can be an overlap between a trial and validation in that Trial documentation may form part of a latter process validation (i.e., concurrent and prospective validation) and qualifications (OQ, PQ).

-Computerised Systems Validation
+Computerized Systems Validation

-Computerised Systems cover a broad range of systems, including automated manufacturing equipment, control systems, automated laboratory systems, manufacturing execution systems, and computers running laboratory, manufacturing, or distribution database systems.
+Computerized Systems cover a broad range of systems, including automated manufacturing equipment, control systems, automated laboratory systems, manufacturing execution systems, and computers running laboratory, manufacturing, or distribution database systems.

 Impact Assessment for Computerized Systems

-Impact Assessment is the process by which Computerized System Items are identified and evaluated.
-Impact Assessment will guide the level of validation that is required for the task at hand.
 All validation requirements will be detailed or attached to the Validation Plan or Change Request forms and approved by the validation or change request committee, respectively.

 Functional Testing Guide for Computerized System

-SOP ‘VAL-040 Computerised Systems Validation‘ gives an overview of the computerised systems testing philosophy.
-Systems are categorised in line with GAMP principles, and their functions are listed and rated for GxP impact in Impact Assessment forms, per SOP ‘VAL-045 Impact Assessment for Computerised Systems‘.
-The level of functional testing applicable to each function within the computerised system is rated as “Minimal”, “Some”, or “Extensive”.
-All levels aim to verify that the system functions correctly (performs as specified in normal situations), whereas the increased levels also emphasise verification that the system does not function incorrectly (does not malfunction when challenged with unusual circumstances).
-The selection of tests also considers the Risk Assessment process, per SOP VAL-055 ‘Design Qualification Guidelines‘.
+The level of functional testing applicable to each function within the computerized system is rated as “Minimal,” “Some,” or “Extensive.”
+All levels aim to verify that the system functions correctly (performs as specified in normal situations).
+In contrast, the increased levels also emphasize verification that the system does not function incorrectly (does not malfunction when challenged with unusual circumstances).
+The selection of tests also considers the Risk Assessment process, per SOP VAL-055 ‘Design Qualification Guidelines.’

 Design Qualification Guidelines

 Compliance with both cGMP and suitability of use should be documented.
-DQ integrates the URS and FS and relevant design documents e.g. design specifications, to ensure that what has been designed will meet regulatory and internal requirements.
-The underlying theme of assuring design compliance prior to the construction or manufacture of the facility, system, or equipment is inherently logical and avoids costly errors in judgment.
+DQ integrates the URS and FS and relevant design documents, e.g., design specifications, to ensure that what has been designed will meet regulatory and internal requirements.

 Protecting the Reliability of Electronic GMP Records

-Audit Trail: Data in the form of a logical path linking a sequence of events used to trace the transactions that have affected the contents of a record.
-Will usually contain all original data, the author of the changes, the time and date of the change, and the reason for that change.
-The audit trail is not the same as an operating system activity log; it is generated at the application level and logs actions performed to a specific electronic record.
-The audit trail should also be immutably integrated with the actual record.
+Audit Trail is data and record in the form of a logical path linking a sequence of events used to trace the transactions that have affected the contents of a record.
+It will usually contain all original data, the author of the changes, the time and date, and the reason for that change.

 Cleaning, Derouging, and Passivation of the Stainless Steel Parts of the Purified Water System

-This SOP defines the procedure for cleaning, passivating, and deranging the purified water system at a GMP site.
-The procedure may be performed after construction, invasive repair, or maintenance.
 The various parts of this procedure are to be performed as necessary.
-Parts of this procedure may not always be executed simultaneously (e.g., The storage tank for the purified water may be cleaned and passivated without cleaning and passivating the ringmain).
+Parts of this procedure may not always be executed simultaneously (e.g., the storage tank for the purified water may be cleaned and passivated without cleaning and passivating the ring main).

 Cleaning Validation Analytical Methods

-Validation of cleaning validation analytical methods involves validation of both the sampling (generally swab or rinse) method and the analytical test method.
 Validation of the sampling procedure demonstrates that the residue of interest can be recovered by the sampling method at the required level.
-Validation of the analytical test method demonstrates that the residue recovered by the swab from the equipment surface can be reported at the levels it was present on the equipment.
+Validation of the analytical test method demonstrates that the residue recovered by the swab from the equipment surface can be reported at the levels at which it was present on the equipment.

 Validation Deviation Management

-Validation studies include Process Validation (including Raw Material Evaluations), Cleaning Validation, Equipment Qualification, Computer Validation, Facility & Utility Validation, Analytical Method Validation, and Method Transfers.
+Validation studies include process validation (including raw material evaluations), cleaning validation, equipment qualification, computer validation, facility & utility validation, analytical method validation, and method transfers.
 This procedure does not apply to deviations raised outside of an approved validation study.

 Validation Master Plan